AryaGanesan/HackathonMaster/README.md

 ## Customer Requests
   * Logo should be on the left
-  * Four buttons, top four on HackTJ suite
+  * Four buttons, top four on HackTJ site
   * Opacity over the image use HackMHS as reference
   * Add background image of school